 Intel Basin Falls Refresh release date

 The AMD Ryzen Threadripper 2nd Generation platform launched back in August 2018, and ever since then, we’ve been waiting with bated breath for Intel to launch something to compete with it.
-Now we finally know the first Basin Falls Refresh HEDT processors will be on the market in November, with the rest likely filtering out over the following months.
+Now Basin Falls Refresh processors are finally here, and ready to take Threadripper 2nd Generation on.

 Intel Basin Falls Refresh price